dcunited001/dcunited001.github.io/_pages/writing.md

 American Eros is first a short-story about love at first sight, without sight.
 It's also a pitch for a revolutionary new concept that I'm calling an *episaga*, which is an open source myth.
-The idea is to tell a story describing how led the main character to develop exactly what they needed in order to have that perfect love experience the next morning, when they least expected it.
+The idea is to tell a story describing how main characters were led to develop exactly what they needed in order to have that perfect love experience the next morning, when they least expected it.

 Yes, there have been open source and collaborative books before, but this is a new age reworking of myth and I hope to inspire others to return to the true human storytelling tradition.
-The idea is that storytellers will keep several fixpoints mostly constant, and these include a handful of plot-points, characters, themes, etc. The fewer and the more general, the better!
+The distinguishing idea of the episaga is that storytellers will keep several fixpoints mostly constant, and these include a handful of plot-points, characters, themes, etc. The fewer and the more general, the better!
 Storytellers can fork off of other versions of the myth or collaborate.
 The self-imposed restrictions help foster creativity.

 To explain further here are several invariant plot points -- *fixpoints* -- which should mostly stay the same.
 And other people would contribute towards them.
 The fixpoints should be as generic as possible and there should only be a handful.
-Ideally, for plotpoints, just one or two, to preserve variations in form.
+Ideally, for plotpoints, just one or two, to conserve types of variation in form.

 ### [Oneironautics: Questing for Lucidity](/posts/2016-05-14-oneironautics-questing-for-lucidity.html)